-As Welsh Government’s Development Partner for Health Apprenticeship Frameworks, HEIW is undertaking a review of the Healthcare Support Services Apprenticeship Framework.
+As Welsh Government’s Development Partner for Health Apprenticeship Frameworks, HEIW is undertaking a review of the Perioperative Support Apprenticeship Framework.

 Following the success of the first bitesize session ‘ Introduction to coaching’, we are pleased to announce the next session in the series, ‘Appraisal Rebalanced’ - An Introduction to focusing on wellbeing.

 This October, HEIW is hosting the very first All-Wales Foundation Pharmacist Programme Virtual Fair.
 The online event will give fourth year pharmacy students a glimpse into fantastic training opportunities available in Wales for foundation training.